dhaniswaraW/trainingaidhanis/README.md

 # trainingaidhanis - Dhaniswara Package
-A helper pip package for trainingaidenzelphynew
+A helper pip package for trainingaidhanis

+NOTE: THIS IS ONLY A TEST FUCNTION, NOT A FINAL PROJECT.
+DO NOT RELY ON RESULT.

 ### Assumptions:
 + Assuming python is installed on your system.